Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

     - 1/4 shortest; 32 longest
     - 1/2 shortest; 64 longest
   - the pads' color will change to reflect the selected durations.
-- slicer mode: actually beat jump mode when using this mapping.
+- Slicer Mode: actually beat jump mode when using this mapping.
   - the upper buttons trigger forward beat jumps.
   - the lower buttons trigger backward beat jumps.
   - pads at the left trigger shorter jumps.